aliterc/aliterc.github.io/index.md

 BERLIN, Sept 12 (Reuters) - World and Olympic champion Kristina Vogel, who was paralysed following a training crash in June, said on Wednesday she was ready to tackle her new life but has had no contact with the Dutch rider involved in the collision.

 In a news conference at the Berlin hospital where she has been treated, Vogel, a record 11-time world champion, said she had accepted the fact that she would not walk again moments after the accident at the Cottbus Sport Centre Velodrome.

+- SPH tips and tricks

+RealFlow's standard particle model is easy to use and gives great results, but beginners often struggle with the interaction between objects and SPH fluids.
+This leads to misunderstandings or problems.
+These issues are neither malfunctions, nor bugs, and therefore we want to clarify a few things here.

 - 0913 How Myanmar forces burned, looted and killed in a remote village